-As discussed in Section 4.4 of the main paper, the dependence among features can be a challenge for feature-occlusion-based feature importance inference.
-Interestingly, \cite{verdinelli2021decorrelated} proposes a couple of decorrelated variable importance quantities to address this challenge and also develop corresponding inference methods, but with certain modeling and consistency assumptions.
-The Shapley value has also been proposed as a potential solution to the dependent feature problem \citep{owen2017shapley,williamson2020efficient}, but with a different interpretation from our LOCO feature importance measure.
-In addition, in the literature of causal inference, one also faces the problem of correlated features when making inference for a causal estimand.
-An idea of balancing \citep{imai2014covariate,fong2018covariate} was also proposed to decorrelate the features, but it requires knowing or estimating well the conditional distribution of one feature given the others.
 For our procedure based on minipatch ensembles, we suspect that the issues brought by feature dependence are less problematic.
 The key idea is that our minipatch framework involves random subsampling of small subsets of features and observations, and hence strongly correlated features may appear in different minipatches so that the predictive power of each feature can stand out in the absence of its correlated feature.
-As discussed in Section 7 of the main paper, when the base learner for each minipatch is the least squares estimator, the ensemble is close to a ridge estimator \citep{lejeune2020implicit}, and when the base learner is a decision tree, the ensemble is similar to random forest \citep{louppe2012ensembles}.
+As discussed in the main paper, when the base learner for each minipatch is the least squares estimator, the ensemble is close to a ridge estimator \citep{lejeune2020implicit}, and when the base learner is a decision tree, the ensemble is similar to random forest \citep{louppe2012ensembles}.